 Home App Automation – in the bottom right corner of the Home App I selected – Automation.
 Then selected >> Create New Automation >> A sensor detects something – following the instructions to Switch the Fibaro Switch On when motion is detected by the Hue Sensor in the Bathroom.

-Conclusion – When Motion is detected in the Bathroom the extractor fan starts and the light comes on – Voila.
+Conclusion – When Motion is detected in the Bathroom the extractor fan starts and if the ambient lighting level is below the threshold the light comes on – Voila.
 The settings in the Hue App control the Dimming and auto switch-off timer effect for the Hue Light Fitting, but as the state of the Fibaro Switch is simply switched on or off directly in the Home App these effects have no visible impact on the performance of the extractor fan – Simples.

 Have you ever wondered how to take a real world input from an ordinary piece of Electrical Hardware to control something in the Home App?
 I notice in the Schematic for the Fibaro Switch that there is an input designed to enable a push-button to toggle the switch… but that is a whole different story.